 The same can’t be said for his teammate, Caleb Grill (13.7 PPG, 3.6 RPG, 1.2 APG).
 After the events in Columbia, Grill went on to drop a measly 8 points, followed by 5 in key matchups against Kentucky and Mississippi State.

 Despite the momentum disadvantage, there’s still a lot to like about Missouri.
 They are a top-five offense, the only teams ahead of them being Florida, Auburn, Duke, and Alabama.
-They have an elite beyond-the-arc scorer in Tamar Bates (13.3 PPG, 2.7 RPG, 1.0 APG), who shot 42.9% from three.
+For the added cherry on top, they have an elite beyond-the-arc scorer in Tamar Bates (13.3 PPG, 2.7 RPG, 1.0 APG), who shot 42.9% from three.

 #5 Michigan (25-9)

 The twin towers in the backcourt make this an easy choice as a sleeper in this year’s tournament.
-Danny Wolf (13.1 PPG, 9.8 RPG, 3.7 APG) and senior Vladislav Goldin (16.7 PPG, 6.8 RPG, 1.1 APG) both stand at 7’0’’ plus as well as lead the offense with their pick-and-roll offense.
+Danny Wolf (13.1 PPG, 9.8 RPG, 3.7 APG) and senior Vladislav Goldin (16.7 PPG, 6.8 RPG, 1.1 APG) both stand at 7’0’’ plus and lead the offense with their pick-and-roll.

 The same can be said this time around; Michigan was tied for second in most wins while down by 5 with 11.
-If Michigan makes it all the way to the Sweet Sixteen, they will likely face Auburn, and in my humble opinion, this is really a fifty-fifty toss-up.
-I give the slight edge for Michigan to pull off the upset, as over the past few weeks, we’ve seen Auburn show weakness in their defensive consistency, losing to Alabama and Tennessee to round out the season.
+If Michigan makes it all the way to the Sweet Sixteen, they will likely face Auburn, and from there it’s really a fifty-fifty toss-up.
+If things stay congruent with the stats, than there should be a slight edge for Michigan to pull off the upset, as over the past few weeks, we’ve seen Auburn show weakness in their defensive consistency, losing to Alabama and Tennessee to round out the season.